 We offer two Infection Control processes, Protein Residue Testing and ATP testing.
 Despite both being used to measure Infection Control levels, they are sizeable differences between the two.

 What is an ATP test?

-Comparative Analysis Betwwen Protein Residue Testing & ATP Test
+Protein Residue Testing vs ATP Hygiene Monitoring

 The UK Department of Health have set limits on micrograms ( g) of protein to consider an instrument as “clean” in The Health Technical Memorandum 01-01 (HTM 01-01).
 Therefore, it is not enough with the simple detection of proteins, but also its quantification by electronic systems of high sensitivity and temporary analysis of the evaluated samples is important.

 Chemdye® PRO1 MICRO represents an easy option to monitor the cleaning of reusable medical devices in the context of medical, dental practices and industry from the detection and quantification of surface proteins, allergens and reducing agents.
 The system consists of a swab of special characteristics and two reactive solutions contained in the same device.
-PRO1 MICRO offers a quantitative colorimetric result that can be quantified with high sensitivity using any of the Bionova® Auto-readers IC10/20FRLCD and MiniPro.
+PRO1 MICRO offers a quantitative colourimetric result that can be quantified with high sensitivity using any of the Bionova® Auto-readers IC10/20FRLCD and MiniPro.

 To detect microorganisms by means of ATP, the available systems are only similar to PRO1MICRO in their structure.
 Still, the biochemical reactions are very distant because they were developed for different purposes.
 ATP, the energy source of microorganisms, triggers a light reaction that can be measured in a Luminometer.
 This system does not recognise proteins of any nature.
 In conclusion, proteins do fulfil all the requirements to be the marker molecule for cleaning effectiveness monitoring, making our Chemdye® PRO1 MICRO system the most reliable cleaning monitoring system in the market.